12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 Remedies

-To raise humidity for your Red Log Plant, set the pot on a wet pebble tray or use a cool mist humidifier.
+Peperomia Red Log thrives in above average humidity of 50-80%.
+Use a hygrometer to monitor the humidity for the optimum growth of the plant.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

-You can also grow the Red Log Peperomia in the moist areas in the home like the bathroom and laundy area if the lighting is adequate.
+You may also grow the plant in the moist areas in the home like the bathroom and laundy area if the lighting is adequate.
+It can also be grown in a closed terrarium as high humidity can be maintained in a terrarium.
+Check out these techniques on how to increase humidity for houseplants.

 4. Extreme Temperatures

-Too high temperatures will cause excessive loss of water leading to wilting and leaf drop while at too low temperatures Red Log Plant stops growing and begins to die.
+Too high temperatures will cause excessive loss of water leading to wilting and leaf drop while at too low temperatures plant stops growing and begins to die.
 Leaf drop is one of the signs of a dying plant.

 Remedies

-Ensure that the Red Log Peperomia is not near hot surfaces, hot vents and other hot areas to prevent extremely high temperatures.
+Keep your Red Log Peperomia away from cold drafts from drafty winds, air conditioning units, open doors and others to avoid low temperatures.
+In addition, ensure that the plant is not near hot surfaces, hot vents and other hot areas to prevent extremely high temperatures.

-Maintain an average room temperature within the range of 15-260C.
-Usually, a room temperature that is comfortable for you is ideal for Red Log Plant.
+Maintain an average warmth of 15-260C.
+Usually, a room temperature that is comfortable for you is ideal for the plant.
+Check out this guide on understanding temperature for houseplants.

 Peperomia verticillata, Red Log Plant